MajaKol11/weather-dashboard/README.md

 3. Click **Search**.
 4. The app shows:
    - City, Country, and State if present
-   - Temperature, Description, and Icon
+   - Temperature (°C and F), Description, and Icon
    - Humidity (%), wind (m/s)

 Last successful search is prefilled on reload.